emmbm/tailwind-variant-selectors/README.md

 pnpm add -D tailwind-variant-selectors
 ```

-Then either use the PostCSS plugin...
+Then either use the PostCSS plugin:

 ```js
 // postcss.config.js